MaxG87/lernkarten-fridrich/README.md

 ### Physical Printable Cards

 The printable cards are provided as PDF files.
-They are designed to be printed two-sided.
+They are designed to be printed two-sided (long edge tumble).
 Then the algorithms will be on the back of the corresponding icons.

 The PDFs are designed to be cuttable in batches, allowing for more convenient preparation.